Table of Contents

 If you’re new to Java Swing:

-- Second, you can start developing the first Swing application.
+- Develop the first Swing application.

 Swing provides an extensive collection of classes such as JTextField, JTextArea, JPasswordField and JEditorPane for creating text fields in the applications.

-Menu and ToolBar
+Menu and toolBar

 Swing provides you with very easy to use APIs to help create flexible and popup menu.
 In addition, Swing also has JToolBar class that allows you to create toolbars, used in conjunction with a menu to provide users with shortcuts for the commonly used menu items.

 Swing provides JTable API that represents data in tabular format.
 With JTable component, you can display database records, stock quotes and sales data visually.
 In addition, the JTable component also allows you to create editable fields embedded inside its cells.